MRC-Harwell/cytometer/DATA.md

-# Publications related to the data
+# Overview of data for DeepCytometer project

 The data associated to the DeepCytometer project (https://github.com/MRC-Harwell/cytometer) is available from Zenodo (doi: 10.5281/zenodo.5137433 and 10.5281/zenodo.5149005).